colebolebole/kumabuilder/README.md

-# ezkuma
+# kumabuilder (formerly ezkuma)
-The easy way to run uptime kuma!

----
-# NOW DEPERECATED!

-(LINUX LTS IS IN THE WORKS! taking longer than usual)
+is an open source, easy to use uptime kuma builder, works on windows (linux coming soon!)

 all credits go to: https://github.com/louislam/uptime-kuma

 ---

 Prerequisites are

 (To build) git